-- When the governor declares a State of Emergency due to an energy crisis, assist DNREC and the ESF-12 Group in coordinating energy-related activities of state departments, divisions, and agencies responsive to the plan. - Assist DNREC in coordinating the implementation of state and federal energy emergency response programs for the State. - In the event of a State of Energy Emergency, the director of DEMA requests that a representative from DNREC, ESF-12 Group, appropriate state agencies, state departments, and quasi-public relief organizations report to the State Emergency Operations Center (SEOC) to assure centralized coordination of response according to guidelines established by the State's emergency response plan. - When an energy emergency exists or is imminent, state agencies support DNREC and DEMA and assist the ESF-12 Group as requested to the extent of their capabilities. - Under normal operating conditions, members of the ESF-12 Group will monitor their energy products and be prepared to respond to anticipated or minor shortages in accordance with established priorities and this plan.
+- When an energy emergency exists or is imminent, state agencies support DNREC and DEMA and assist the ESF-12 Group as requested to the extent of their capabilities. - Under normal operating conditions, members of the ESF-12 Group will monitor their energy products and be prepared to respond to anticipated or minor shortages in accordance with established priorities and this plan.
 When conditions deteriorate and shortages become more severe, the governor may declare a State of Energy Emergency to implement more stringent management control measures. - If the magnitude of the energy shortage warrants, the governor may seek assistance from federal agencies based on their own statutory authority.

-2.2.6 Department of Health and Social Services (DHSS)
+2.1.7 Department of Health and Social Services (DHSS)